eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-RC3.md

 ---
-title: "sbt 2.0.0-RC2"
+title: "sbt 2.0.0-RC3"
 type: story
-date: 2025-08-10
+date: 2025-08-16
-url: /sbt-2.0.0-RC2
+url: /sbt-2.0.0-RC3
 tags: [ "sbt" ]
-build:
-  list: never
 ---

 Hi everyone.
-On behalf of the sbt project, I am happy to announce sbt 2.0.0-RC2, a beta version of sbt 2.x. sbt 2.0 is a new version of sbt, based on Scala 3 constructs and Bazel-compatible cache system.
+On behalf of the sbt project, I am happy to announce sbt 2.0.0-RC3, a beta version of sbt 2.x. sbt 2.0 is a new version of sbt, based on Scala 3 constructs and Bazel-compatible cache system.

-Please try it out, and report any issues you might come across. **Note**: sbt 2.0.0-RC2 will keep binary compatibility with 2.0.0 and 2.x.
+Please try it out, and report any issues you might come across. **Note**: sbt 2.0.0-RC3 will keep binary compatibility with 2.0.0 and 2.x.

 ### Headline features